 Besides the annual fee and welcome bonus, consumers should pay attention to the earn rates.
 With TD, you’ll earn 2 points per $1 spent on Air Canada purchases including Air Canada Vacation, 1.5 points per $1 spent on gas and groceries, and 1 point per $1 spent on everything else.
 The difference here is the 1.5X multiplier.
 As a reminder, Amex gives you 1.5 points per $1 spent on dining and food delivery in Canada.

 When it comes to travel insurance, the TD Aeroplan Visa Infinite Card also gives you a full suite of travel insurance which includes travel medical, trip cancellation, and trip interruption.
 TD even pays you out more for all the included insurance compared to American Express with the exception of auto rental insurance.

 Which card you go with should depend on what the current welcome offer is, what categories you spend the most money on, and what additional perks you’re looking for.

 Although there are arguably better Aeroplan credit cards, my American Express Aeroplan Card review is still positive.
 The welcome bonus is a quick way to earn Aeroplan points, you get a decent earn rate, and free checked bags can be valuable.
-The welcome bonus and the ability to convert your Buddy Pass to Aeroplan points makes this card a good choice for anyone looking to earn a lot of Aeroplan points fast.
+If you want to travel for less, then this is a card to consider.